apple/swift-distributed-actors/Docs/clustering.md

 WARNING: If you require strong leadership, i.e. that a leader must be chosen only with the consensus of all other nodes, or a quorum of all other nodes, please reach out as this is a feature waiting to be implemented.

-==== `LowestReachableMember`
+#### `LowestReachableMember`

-The default api:Leadership.LowestReachableMember[struct] leader election strategy is fairly simple, however it has the benefit of being entirely predictable and coordination free (!).
+The default <!-- api -->` Leadership.LowestReachableMember` leader election strategy is fairly simple, however it has the benefit of being entirely predictable and coordination free (!).
 In other words, without coordinating but given the same membership view, all members will arrive at the same decision about which member is to be the leader.

 NOTE: This leader election strategy for the cluster leader due to the properties of the leader tasks, and membership.
 It likely is not the kind of leader election one would want to use to perform strongly consistent actions within a cluster, we suggest using the <<actor_singleton>> or get in touch so we can implement a different election strategy for the use case.

-The coordination-free part is very useful -- there is no need for additional consensus rounds when an existing leader dies and all members need to decide on its replacement, thanks to being able to act on a resiliently eventually consistent replicated api:Cluster.Membership[enum].
+The coordination-free part is very useful -- there is no need for additional consensus rounds when an existing leader dies and all members need to decide on its replacement, thanks to being able to act on a resiliently eventually consistent replicated <!-- api -->` Cluster.Membership`.

-For details regarding the implementation, see the API docs for this type: api:Leadership.LowestReachableMember[struct].
+For details regarding the implementation, see the API docs for this type: <!-- api -->` Leadership.LowestReachableMember`.

-==== Consensus based leadership elections
+#### Consensus based leadership elections

 #TODO: Likely useful as end-user tool, we'd like to offer it if someone has a use case for strong leadership in their system.#

-=== Failure detection in Clusters
+### Failure detection in Clusters

-Failure detection in clusters enables receiving api:Signals.Terminated[enum] signals with regards to watched actors residing on nodes which have entirely crashed.
+Failure detection in clusters enables receiving <!-- api -->` Signals.Terminated` signals with regards to watched actors residing on nodes which have entirely crashed.

 Sadly, failure detection in distributed systems is always a trade-off between the time to signal a node failure and potential false positives (where a node is detected as failed, but it was only "very slow to respond").

-==== Watching Remote Actors
+#### Watching Remote Actors

-Watching remote actors works the same way as it does for local actors -- if the remote actor terminates and was watched, the watching actor gets a api:Signals.Terminated[enum] signal and may react to it.
+Watching remote actors works the same way as it does for local actors -- if the remote actor terminates and was watched, the watching actor gets a <!-- api -->` Signals.Terminated` signal and may react to it.

 In addition to actor failures, node failures are also reported back to watchers.
-When a node hosting actors fails, all of the hosted actors are assumed to have terminated (upon the node's move to `.down` lifecycle state), and local watchers receive a api:Signals.Terminated[enum] signal about actors that they are watiching on the given remote node.
+When a node hosting actors fails, all of the hosted actors are assumed to have terminated (upon the node's move to `.down` lifecycle state), and local watchers receive a <!-- api -->` Signals.Terminated` signal about actors that they are watiching on the given remote node.
 The following simplified diagram explains this mechanism:

 [.center]